-Tankless Water Heaters Questions and Answers
+Tankless Water Heater Questions and Answers

-1. With a Tankless Water Heater, do I Have to Change The Way I Use the Shower?
+Q: Do I Have to Change The Way I Use the Shower?

 Every decision to do something new implies some kind of change.
 However, the recommended way of using a tankless heater’s water supply is to allow the hot water to flow at the maximum rate.
 Once the water is as hot as it can be, cold water should be used to fine-tune its temperature.
 This method allows the water heater to function at maximum efficiency, while also providing you with maximum control.

 Q: If the Power is Out, Will It Still Work?

 It will still allow the water to flow through but it will not be heated because the heating element, which relies on electricity to work, will not have the necessary electrical supply.

 Q: How Long Does the Water Take to Actually Become Hot?

 The lag between turning the tap on and hot water flowing through is mere seconds.
 That too is not because the heater takes time to start working, but because there is water sitting in the pipelines prior to usage, which needs to flow out in order for the hot water to start flowing out.

 Q: Do High Altitudes Affect Tankless Water Heaters?

 For electric heaters, not at all.
 With gas-powered heaters, however, efficiency is generally lost at a rate of 4% beyond altitudes of 400ft, unless your unit is made for use at higher altitudes.